I’m not afraid to admit that I’m a big fan of those reality television survival shows.

 Some nonprofit organizations will be in denial or resist these changes, and yet the pace of change will continue to accelerate.
 Some organizations will seek influence and relief through the legislative branch to slow or stall additional requirements, but if history has taught us anything, it is that compliance requirements tend to grow and not retreat.

 The future of grant funding belongs to the prepared.
-Just like the survivalists of reality TV, the key to staying alive—and even thriving—in the grants game is to understand your environment and be ready for what you might encounter.
+Just like the survivalists of reality TV, the key to staying alive—and even thriving—in the federal grants game is to understand your environment and be ready for what you might encounter.
 Organizations that embrace the use of technology for efficiency and effectiveness of their management systems will be better positioned to reap the benefits of grant funding going forward.